dominichayesferen/Chicagofier/README.md

 Chicago95 is an AMAZING theme for XFCE, however its held back by its Terminal-heavy installation procedure for getting the full transformation*.
 This script is a script that transforms an install of XFCE with very little user interaction required, making the whole transformation more noob-friendly to pull off.
 Additionally, it also includes some patches for the Chicago95 experience, and integrates Chicago95 Plus into the applications menu.

 *You can also use the repository and .deb packages, though, if that suits you.
 No idea how much of the transformation happens when doing this method in Xubuntu, though.
-If anyone wants to contribute distro-agnostic-ness to this script, however, I guess it'd have the additional point of being a noob-friendlier method for other Linux Distros there aren't yet Chicago95 packages for.
+If anyone wants to contribute distro-agnostic-ness to this script, however, I guess it'd have the additional point of being a noob-friendlier method for other Linux Distros there aren't yet Chicago95 packages for (e.g.: Solus).

 #### Patches to Chicago95: